Akash20x/Telecom-Churn-Prediction/README.md

-# Telecommunications Customer Churn Predictiom
+# Telecommunications Customer Churn Prediction

 ## Discovering which customers are most likely to churn and which will stay.